Evaporation And Intermolecular Forces Lab Chegg

 • Water: Water exhibits strong hydrogen bonding, a special type of dipole-dipole interaction.
 Hydrogen bonds require significant energy to break, resulting in a relatively slow evaporation rate.

 • Ethanol: Ethanol also displays hydrogen bonding due to the presence of a hydroxyl (-OH) group.
-However, its hydrogen bonding is slightly weaker than water's, leading to a faster evaporation rate than water.
+That said, its hydrogen bonding is slightly weaker than water's, leading to a faster evaporation rate than water.

 • Acetone: Acetone exhibits dipole-dipole interactions due to its polar carbonyl (C=O) group.
 Dipole-dipole forces are weaker than hydrogen bonds, resulting in a faster evaporation rate than both water and ethanol.